-Canadian based Dynasty Forge have always had a reputation for high quality blades.
+Canadian based sword importer Dynasty Forge have always had a reputation for high quality blades.

 With swords sourced from the legendary Huano forge, owned by the legendary Chinese historian and scholar Fred Chen, they have been revolutionizing what is possible in the production sword market mostly at the $1000 to $2000 price point.

-So when they turned their considerable expertise to entry level swords we all love and cherish, their approach was to do away with differentially hardened hamon entirely and create one of the earliest 1060 carbon steel monotempered swords ever to hit the market - a machine shaped and polished sword that, in their own words: the sword practitioner can rest assured that the Musha 1060 blade will be more forgiving in the event of "less than precise" technique.
+So when they turned their considerable expertise to entry level swords we all love and cherish, their approach was to do away with differentially hardened hamon entirely and create one of the earliest 1060 carbon steel monotempered swords ever to hit the market - a machine shaped and polished sword that, in their own words: will be more forgiving in the event of "less than precise" technique.

 Review by Ric Speak, United Kingdom

 The second generation no-hi Musha is a 1060 Spring Steel Mono-tempered Katana costing $325-350.